Table of contents

 Never send work material to your personal devices or email accounts.

-Remember that it is impossible to delete information after it’s released in public.
+Remember that it is impossible to delete information after it is publicly released.

 For more information about MoJ IT Security, look on the MoJ Intranet here.